Fall 2016 Enrollment

 In the latest statistical release, Grace College’s accounting program ranked 2nd highest (surpassed only by Notre Dame) for first-time pass rate on the Certified Public Accountant exams across all Indiana colleges and universities.

 EDUCATIONAL PASS RATE

-Modern educators are in a perpetual cycle of learning and recertification, requiring teachers to be committed to excellence and hard, but rewarding, work.
-Grace’s examination pass rate of 95% on all professional testing demonstrates the caliber of preparation and promise the School of Education graduates embody.
+Modern educators are in a perpetual cycle of learning and recertification, requiring teachers to be committed to excellence and hard, yet rewarding, work.
+Grace’s examination pass rate of 95% on all professional testing demonstrates the caliber of preparation and promise that is embodied by the School of Education’s graduates.

 Grace has a host of notable alumni.
 To highlight a few:

 - Stephen Copeland, ‘11, is a writer for The Core Media Group, a book publishing company based in Charlotte, N.C., and a staff writer and columnist at Sports Spectrum Magazine, a national faith-based sports publication.
 Copeland co-authored “The Jersey Effect” with former Indianapolis Colts punter Hunter Smith and “Finally Free” with New York Jets quarterback Michael Vick.

 - Janine Zeltwanger, ‘85, is a senior financial advisor and principal in Ronald Blue & Co.’s Indianapolis office, where she advises clients on financial, estate, and tax planning, manages their investments, and develops philanthropic strategies.
 As a former Grace athlete, Zeltwanger attends as many Grace athletic events as her schedule will allow and finds ways to invest in and support current student-athletes.
 At the beginning of the women’s volleyball and basketball seasons, Zeltwanger asks the players to fill out 3×5 cards with prayer requests, and she prays through the cards during the year.